-This means that UCS does not support Configuration Server Proxy, which has only read access to the Configuration Server database.
+This means that UCS does not support Configuration Server Proxy version 8.0.2 and earlier, which has only read access to the Configuration Server database.
+UCS does support Configuration Server Proxy version 8.0.3 and later.

 Contact Identification and Creation